waferbaby/usesthis/posts/2012-08-14-christopher.clark.markdown

 It's kinda great that out of this golden age of consumer apps is born a host of tools for the people whose job is to build those apps.

-#### What would be your dream setup?
+### What would be your dream setup?

-I think it’s pretty much there already.
+I think it's pretty much there already.
 Computers and phones and tablets and internet connections are just ridiculously good.
-Of course they’ll still get better, but I don’t notice their shortcomings now as much as I did when I was running a 75 MHz CPU and a 28.8 Kbps modem.
+Of course they'll still get better, but I don't notice their shortcomings now as much as I did when I was running a 75 MHz CPU and a 28.8 Kbps modem.
 Weirdly what I wish would improve is input.

-I’m really horrible with typing.
+I'm really horrible with typing.
 I taught myself how to touch-type out of necessity while hanging out in IRC channels as a kid.
-My typing style is far from ideal: I over-reach with my left hand to keys that would be easily reached with the right, I hold modifier keys with the wrong fingers… it’s messy.
+My typing style is far from ideal: I over-reach with my left hand to keys that would be easily reached with the right, I hold modifier keys with the wrong fingers... it's messy.
 So when I tried ergonomic split keyboards many years ago I gave up because they straight-up broke my ability to type: when I over-reached with my left hand I hit nothing but air.

-I like the idea of ergonomic keyboards, but I’m happy to prioritize familiarity and proficiency over comfort.
-I’d love a split keyboard with redundant keys that work as training wheels.
-It’d also be nice if it didn’t look like a tank, didn’t cost hundreds of dollars, and was hand-delivered by a gang of underwear models.
+I like the idea of ergonomic keyboards, but I'm happy to prioritize familiarity and proficiency over comfort.
+I'd love a split keyboard with redundant keys that work as training wheels.
+It'd also be nice if it didn't look like a tank, didn't cost hundreds of dollars, and was hand-delivered by a gang of underwear models.
 And a pony.
 And a [Señor Sisig](http://www.senorsisig.com/ "A Filipino fusion food truck in SF.")
 California burrito.

-I’m also big fan of the [Magic Trackpad][magic-trackpad].
-Tap to click and three finger drag mean you don’t have to physically push the trackpad, which is kind of tedious (first world problems), but I always end up using a mouse because trackpads aren’t that precise.
-When you’re making marquee selections in Photoshop it’s really annoying to overshoot by a pixel, then undershoot by a pixel, only to give up and zoom way in so the pixels are bigger hit targets.
-I could fantasize about higher-resolution sensors in the trackpad, or having the hands of a surgeon, but at some point I’d be trying to slide my finger over a fraction of a fraction a millimeter of glass.
+I'm also big fan of the [Magic Trackpad][magic-trackpad].
+Tap to click and three finger drag mean you don't have to physically push the trackpad, which is kind of tedious (first world problems), but I always end up using a mouse because trackpads aren't that precise.
+When you're making marquee selections in Photoshop it's really annoying to overshoot by a pixel, then undershoot by a pixel, only to give up and zoom way in so the pixels are bigger hit targets.
+I could fantasize about higher-resolution sensors in the trackpad, or having the hands of a surgeon, but at some point I'd be trying to slide my finger over a fraction of a fraction a millimeter of glass.
 That seems silly.

-I’d love it if the OS had a spring-loaded mode where your finger movements counted for a quarter of the actual mouse movement.
+I'd love it if the OS had a spring-loaded mode where your finger movements counted for a quarter of the actual mouse movement.
 Kind of like how the iOS video player gives you [variable-speed scrubbing](http://lifehacker.com/5811660/how-to-control-the-audio-and-video-scrubbing-speed-on-your-iphone "A Lifehacker article on audio/video scrubbing on the iPhone.").
-If I could hold down the Function and Option keys to slow-mo my mouse, I think that’d be pretty neat.
+If I could hold down the Function and Option keys to slow-mo my mouse, I think that'd be pretty neat.